 - Cover and allow to sit for 12 hours at room temperature.

-- At 12 hours, check for a clean break – see the short video below for a visual example.
-(Sorry about the sideways video!)
+- At 12 hours, check for a clean break – see this short video for a visual example.

 - Line a large bowl with a clean flour sack towel.

 - Gentle pour the contents of the pot (now curds and whey) into the towel-lined bowl.